rayngrowingsystems/camera_api/REST_API_REFERENCE.md

 - Most endpoints are called as HTTP `GET`.
 - File upload uses HTTP `POST` with `Content-Type: application/octet-stream`.
 - Requests in this repo send parameters as JSON payload on `GET` requests for endpoints that require inputs.
+- `GET` + JSON body parsing is very strict.
+Equivalent query-string requests may be rejected.

+Client compatibility notes:

+- Python `requests` (`requests.get(..., json=...)`) works reliably with this repository.
+- PowerShell `Invoke-RestMethod` does not support sending a body with `GET`.
+- For PowerShell terminal usage, prefer `curl.exe` with stdin and `--data-binary "@-"`.
+- On Linux/macOS shells, `curl` with piped JSON body is typically straightforward.

 ## 1) System Endpoints